pixelsdb/pixels-spike/sdk/spike-java/README.md

 # Spike java

-You can use spike-java to develop your functions. spike-java is a Java-based implementation framework that you can use to develop your functions.
+You can use spike-java to implement Spike functions and send invoke requests to spike.

 ---